Skip To Main Content

-MILWAUKEE – A Milwaukee men's basketball standout, a two-time All-American for the women's soccer team, and a former head coach who led the men's soccer program to five NCAA Tournaments while winning nearly 70 percent of his games during his 10-year career will be inducted into the Bud K. Haidet Milwaukee Athletics Hall of Fame January 31.
+MILWAUKEE – A two-time All-American for the women's soccer team and a former head coach who led the men's soccer program to five NCAA Tournaments while winning nearly 70 percent of his games during his 10-year career will be inducted into the Bud K. Haidet Milwaukee Athletics Hall of Fame January 31.

 The Hall of Fame ceremony had regularly been held in November but was moved last year to winter to be held in conjunction with UWM Homecoming.